PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 20:15:12
+Last updated: 2024-04-02 20:15:46
-Random Quote: Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible. - Maya Angelou
+Random Quote: Permanence, perseverance and persistence in spite of all obstacles, discouragements, and impossibilities: It is this, that in all things distinguishes the strong soul from the weak. - Thomas Carlyle